Long consumed by humans, fermented food has been a dietary staple for thousands of years.

 Our gut is an integral yet overlooked predictor of overall health.

 I’m sure you know that what you eat plays an important role in your health, but in addition to that; you can only get nutrients from foods that you can actually digest.

-If you’re not digesting food properly, then you can be eating the healthiest diet in the world and it won’t matter.
-Optimal functioning of the digestive system is important for absorbing the nutrients properly (9, 10, 11, 12).
+If you’re not digesting food properly, then you can be eating a healthy diet and it won’t matter.

 This is where fermented foods are beneficial.